qteatime/crochet-docs/language/surface-crochet/02-types/02-using.rst

 the type in order to perform a projection.

-To address this, projection of typed data is only possible within the :ref:`package` that defines the type.
+To address this, projection of typed data is only possible within the package that defines the type.
 This means that any access to the information inside of a typed data is conditioned to commands instead, and these follow the expected Crochet guarantees.
 Users can decide which of the fields in a typed data can safely be exposed as commands, and what kind